Orchestral Manoeuvres in the Dark: 1980–1988: Classic line-up

 In 1983, the band lost commercial momentum somewhat, with the release of their more experimental fourth studio album Dazzle Ships, produced by Rhett Davies, perhaps best known for his previous work with Roxy Music and Brian Eno.
 The record mixed melancholy synth ballads and uptempo synth-pop with musique concrète and short wave radio tape collages.
 Its relative commercial failure caused a crisis of confidence for Humphreys and McCluskey, and brought about a deliberate move towards the mainstream.
 Their following studio album, 1984's Junk Culture, was a shift to a more pop-style sound, and the band used digital sampling keyboards such as the Fairlight CMI and the E-mu Emulator.
 The album was a success, reassuring the group about their new direction.
 The "Locomotion" single returned them to the top five in the UK.
 Record Mirror readers named OMD the eighth-best live act of 1984.

 In 1985, the band expanded to a sextet with the addition of brothers Graham Weir (guitar, keyboards, trombone) and Neil Weir (keyboards, trumpet, bass guitar), and released their sixth studio album, Crush, produced by Stephen Hague in Paris and New York.
 Sessions were strained, with Humphreys briefly quitting the group.
 OMD had been an early presence in the Second British Invasion of the US, but achieved their first Billboard Hot 100 hit with the no. 26 entry "So in Love".
 This led to some success for Crush, which entered the American Top 40.
 Later in 1985, the band were asked to write a song for the John Hughes film Pretty in Pink (1986).
 They offered "Goddess of Love", although the ending of the film was re-shot due to a negative response from test audiences.
 OMD then wrote "If You Leave" in less than 24 hours, and it became a top 5 hit in the US, Canada, and New Zealand.
-Journalist Hugo Lindgren argued that the success of "If You Leave" has concealed from US audiences the group's history of making innovative music.
 The OMD track "Tesla Girls" had appeared in Hughes' Weird Science (1985).

 In September 1986, the same six piece line-up also released their seventh studio album, The Pacific Age, but the band began to see their critical and public popularity wane notably in the UK.
 The album's first single, "(Forever) Live and Die", was a top 10 hit across Europe and entered the top 20 in both the UK and US.
 On 18 June 1988, OMD supported Depeche Mode at the Rose Bowl in Pasadena, California where they played to over 60,000 people.
 They also released the top 20 US hit "Dreaming" and a successful greatest hits album, The Best of OMD.
 Graham and Neil Weir left the group at the end of the 1988 US tour.